davestearns/tutorials/src/authentication.md

 ## Session Expiration and Revocation

 I mentioned earlier that the session records written to your database should have an expiration time so that the tokens associated with them have a bounded lifetime.
 When your API servers receive a valid session token and attempt to load the associated session record, you can simply apply a `WHERE` clause to the query to filter out sessions that have already expired.
 If you don't find the record, the session either doesn't exist or has expired.
-In either case, you should return a `401 Unauthorized` error.
+In either case, you should return a `401 Unauthorized` response.

 But in some cases you may want sessions to expire only after a period of _inactivity_.
 For example, you might want the session to stay active as long as the client keeps making requests, but expire an hour after the last request you received.
 In these cases, simply update the session record each time it is loaded with a new expiration time set to one hour from now.

 Lastly, when a user signs out, or when you need to forcibly end all sessions for an account that has been compromised, either delete the session records altogether, or update the expiration time to now (or to be safe, a few minutes before now, to accommodate some clock skew between your API servers).
-Updating the expiration and keeping the records around allows you to do forensic and usage analytics in the future, but you will naturally pay for the extra data storage.
+Updating the expiration and keeping the records around allows you to do forensic and usage analytics in the future, but you will naturally pay for the extra data storage, so you may want to eventually archive and delete those records after a year or so.

 ## Other Kinds of Authorization Tokens

 Session tokens are actually a specific form of a more general concept known as **authorization tokens**.
-These are tokens that, once verified, authorize access to something without requiring authentication.
+These are tokens that, once verified, authorize access to something without providing authentication credentials.
 A verified session token actually authorizes access to the session state, which happens to contain the previously-authenticated account, but it's really just an authorization token in the end.

 Authorization tokens, like session tokens, have the following qualities:

 - They contain a unique, unguessable value.
 - They also contain a digitally signature of that value, generated using a signing key known only to the server.
-- They may be associated with an existing account in the database.
+- They may be associated with an existing account in the database, but are sometimes used by anonymous clients.
+- They typically expire at some point, often quickly if they allow access to sensitive resources or operations.
 - They may be deleted/consumed after first use.

 Other examples of authorization tokens include:

 - **Email/Phone Verification:** Many systems will ask you to verify your email address or phone number by sending a message to that address/number with a link.
 The link contains an authorization token that was previously created, signed, and associated with your account.
 If the submitted token signature is valid, it proves you have control over that email account or phone number.
 These tokens are typically deleted immediately after they are used to prevent replay attacks.
-- **Account Recovery:** If you forget your password or lose your passkey, most systems will send an email to the account's email address containing a link you can click to recover your account.
+- **Account Recovery:** If you forget your password or lose your passkey, most systems will send an email to your account's email address containing a link you can click to recover your account.
 Just like the verification scenario, that link will contain an authorization token.
 When you follow the link, the server will verify the token, and then let you reset your password or create a new passkey.
 These tokens are also typically deleted immediately after use.
 - **Public Access Keys:** When you share a document with "anyone who has the link," or create a video conference meeting link, those contain an authorization token that lets anonymous users access the document or join the call.
-The server will verify the signature on the token, but since it's not associated with just one account, and can be used multiple times, the server won't delete the token until it expires (if ever).
+The server will verify the signature on the token, but since it's not associated with an account, and can be used multiple times, the server won't delete the token until it expires (if ever).
 - **Magic Sign-In Links:** Some low-risk systems will let account holders sign-in by requesting a magic link sent to their registered email address or phone number.
 Just as in the verification scenario, that link will contain a one-time-use authorization token.
 When the account holder follows the link, the server verifies the token, starts a new authenticated session, and deletes the token.

 Since these kinds of authorization tokens are really the same thing as session tokens, you can use the same code to generate and verify them!